Contests, giveaways, and sweepstakes — they’re incredible fun for creating awareness and generating leads for your brand.

 - visiting a site such as LegalZoom or Rocket Lawyer to get access to legal advice and templates online.

-A note on Rocket Lawyer: this site offers a free contest rules wizard to help you build Official Rules for your sweepstakes or contest.
+A note on Rocket Lawyer: this site offers a free contest rules wizard to help you build them for your sweepstakes or contest.
 The document is free with a one-week free trial.

-We also recommend finalizing your official contest rules with the aid of a lawyer.
+We also recommend finalizing your official rules with the aid of a lawyer.

 Understand What Each Social Media Platform Requires

 Before you launch your promotion, be sure to research the social media contest rules for each platform where you plan to promote your contest or giveaway.
 For your convenience, here’s a quick list of where to find them for each of the major platforms:

 Contests & Giveaways: Do’s & Don’ts

 Now let’s look at some of the Do’s and Don’ts for your contest or giveaway.

 Let’s start with the legal definition of a lottery.
 A lottery consists of three things: